UniMath/agda-unimath/src/module-theory/left-modules-rings.lagda.md

       1x = x
 ```

-In other words, a left module `M` over a ring `R` consists of an abelian group
+Equivalently, a left module `M` over a ring `R` consists of an abelian group `M`
-`M` equipped with a ring homomorphism `R → endomorphism-ring-Ab M`.
-A right
+equipped with a ring homomorphism `R → endomorphism-ring-Ab M`.
-module over `R` consists of an abelian group `M` equipped with a ring
-homomorphism `R → opposite-Ring (endomorphism-ring-Ab M)`.

 ## Definitions